KohlsTechnology/eunomia/README.md

 ## What is GitOps

 GitOps is all about turning day 2 operations into code!
 Not just that, it means you start thinking about day 2 on day 1.
 This is a dream come true for any Operations team!
 GitOps leverages the strength of automation and combines it with the power of git based workflows.
-It is a natural evolution beyond infrastrcture-as-code and builds on top of DevOps best practices.
+It is a natural evolution beyond infrastructure-as-code and builds on top of DevOps best practices.

 ### Next Generation Change Management